Rich2/openstrat/README.md

 ## The Code currently has 5 modules:

-1. AnteCompono.
+1. Macros.
 This is only a separate module at the moment because of the macros.
 Just a couple of simple macros so as I can track down the source location of my debug printlns.

 2. Core.
 The bulk of the code this is organised into the following packages:
    - **ostrat** The root package.
 All other packages depend on this.